 Koprisht, Kelmend Region, Albania.
 Historically one of the most isolated regions in the country, most of Albania’s northern mountains were never fully conquered during the Ottoman Empire’s 500 year reign.
 The highland Malësorët people have fiercely defended the region for centuries, operating under a strong system of tribal alliances.

 Gazmend Bikaj collects brush from the surrounding forest to construct a roof over a livestock enclosure in Koprisht, Kelmend region, Albania.
 Gazmend is a shepherd from Kalsa, a hamlet some 30km away, where he lives with his family most of the year.
 During the summer months they migrate to an encampment in the high pastures of Koprisht, taking a flock of sheep that belong to a farmer from the lowlands.

 During the summer, shepherds live in the high mountains in a temporary shelter called a Stan.
 The structures are basic with an exposed dirt floor, stove and loft area for sleeping.
-The Bikaj family’s Stan includes a solar panel providing them with electricity, with water provided by a direct line to a spring in the ground.

 From left to right, Vot Gjyste, Marketin Naçaj, Fonsi Bikaj and Prek Tanazej rest near a cafe on the banks of the Cemi river, near Kozhnje.
 The region has seen an exodus of young people in recent years, with some 60% of the population of Kelmend emigrating, many to the United States.
 Job opportunities are limited and poverty levels remain high in the region, which has seen little development since the fall of the communist regime.